Public-Cloud-Group/alpaca-operator-ansible/docs/alpaca_agent.md

 - Agent names must be unique within the ALPACA Operator environment
 - When renaming an agent, the new name must not conflict with existing agent names
 - Escalation settings are optional and can be configured independently
-- The `scriptGroupId` parameter defaults to -1 if not specified
+- The `script_group_id` parameter defaults to -1 if not specified
 - Location options include: virtual, local1, local2, remote
-- API connection variables should be stored in the inventory file and referenced via `apiConnection: "{{ apiConnection }}"` in playbooks
+- API connection variables should be stored in the inventory file and referenced via `api_connection: "{{ api_connection }}"` in playbooks

 ## Author